TurboDevsAS/BlissBrain_TimeCrisis_Prototype_SpillExpo/README.md

 **Solution:** we connected the relay with BlissBrain to a Playstation 1, through the light-gun used in games such as Time Crisis.

-**Authors:** TurboDevs AS: Tobias Andersen, Sigve Larsen, Nine Bauge, Jan Ole Lysen Andersen, Emilie Thomassen, Raymond Holthe.
+**Made by TurboDevs AS:** Tobias Andersen, Sigve Larsen, Nine Bauge, Jan Ole Lysen Andersen, Emilie Thomassen, Raymond Holthe.

 [![DOI](https://zenodo.org/badge/4893/TurboDevsAS/BlissBrain_TimeCrisis_Prototype_SpillExpo.png)](http://dx.doi.org/10.5072/zenodo.12707)